ON THE BACK OF THOUGHT

 As beautiful and evocative as an artist’s reflection of someone can be, the portrait isn’t the person posing.
 Likewise, a belief is a reflection.
 Believe in God all you like, but the belief is not God.
 And before you bark up my tree, I’m simply trying to put some meat to the relative meaning of the word.

-Albert Einstein was 70 and living in Princeton when he received a letter from an ordained rabbi.
-The letter explains that the rabbi had sought in vain to comfort his 19‐year‐old daughter over the death of her sister, “a sinless, beautiful, 16‐year‐old child.”
+Albert Einstein was 70 years old and lived in Princeton when he received a letter from an ordained rabbi.
+The rabbi’s letter detailed his unsuccessful attempts to console his 19-year-old daughter following the death of her sister, described as “a sinless, beautiful 16-year-old child.”

 A human being,” wrote Einstein in reply, “is a part of the whole, called by us Universe,’ a part limited in time and space.
 He experiences himself, his thoughts and feelings as something separated from the rest — a kind of optical delusion of his consciousness.
 This delusion is a kind of prison for us, restricting us to our personal desires and to affection for a few persons nearest to us.
 Our task must be to free ourselves from this prison by widening our circle of compassion to embrace all living creatures and the whole of nature in its beauty.”
 Albert Einstein